openstack/monasca-api/monasca_tempest_tests/README.md

     allow_tenant_isolation = true
     tempest_roles = monasca-user

     ```

+    Edit the the variable values in the identity section to match your particular monasca-vagrant environment.

+5. Create ```etc/logging.conf``` in the Tempest root dir by making a copying ```logging.conf.sample```.

-5. Clone the monasca-api repo.
+6. Clone the monasca-api repo in a directory somewhere outside of the Tempest root dir.

-6. Install the monasca-api in your venv, which will also register
+7. Install the monasca-api in your venv, which will also register
    the Monasca Tempest Plugin as, monasca_tests.

+   cd into the monasa-api root directory.
+Making sure that the tempest virtual env is still active,
+   run the following command.

     ```
     python setup.py install
     ```

 See the [OpenStack Tempest Plugin Interface](http://docs.openstack.org/developer/tempest/plugin.html), for more details on Tempest Plugins and the plugin registration process.

 # Running the Monasca Tempest Tests